wrenchathome/misc_scripts/README.md

 # misc_scripts

-some small scripts i did at some point because i needed them at the time uploaded here mainly so i dont have to dig around backups to find them again
+some small scripts i did at some point because i needed them at the time.

+uploaded here mainly so i dont have to dig around backups to find them again

 #-------------------

 wl.py

 combines wordlists, needs 1.txt and 2.txt